mayanksharma019/Handwritten-Digit-Recognition/README.md

 ## How to use
 1. Download or clone this repository.
 2. Use  **```git clone https://github.com/mayanksharma019/Handwritten-Digit-Recognition.git```**
-3. Extract to some location.
+3. Extract the repository to some location.
 4. Weights and model configuration is saved in **```mnist_handwritten.h5```** file.
 5. Run **```prediction.ipynb```** and give your own handwritten image as input.